Squam Lake

 Squam Lake was originally called Keeseenunknipee, which meant "the goose lake in the highlands".
 The white settlers that followed shortened the name to "Casumpa", "Kusumpy" and/or "Kesumpe" around 1779.
 In the early 19th century, the lake was given another Abenaki name, Asquam, which means "water".
 Finally, in the early 20th century, Asquam was shortened to its present version, Squam.

 Squam Lake is much less commercialized than its neighbor Lake Winnipesaukee, which has waterfront attractions in Meredith, Weirs Beach, and other locations.
 Unlike the numerous businesses dotting the shores of Winnipesaukee, only a few are present on Squam, and none of them are located on Squam itself (there is an ice cream shop, a general store/marketplace, a restaurant, two marinas, and multiple gas stations on Little Squam).
-The Squam Lakes Association maintains only four boat-launching sites on the entire lake in order to keep it as quiet and private as possible.
+The Squam Lakes Association maintains four boat-launching sites on the lake.

 The 1981 film On Golden Pond was filmed in the town of Center Harbor on Squam Lake.
 There are two tour boat services on the lake, both based in Holderness.
 One is Experience Squam, a private charter, and the other is the Squam Lakes Natural Science Center.
 Both services show filming locations and items of natural significance.

 Squam Lake is a nesting site for common loons and is a good place to see them in breeding plumage during the summer months.
 Bald eagles and great blue herons are also known to nest on the lake.

 The lake is classified as a cold- and warmwater fishery, with observed species including rainbow trout, landlocked salmon, lake trout, lake whitefish, smallmouth and largemouth bass, chain pickerel, horned pout, and white perch.